lauravoineag/MobileAndroidDeveloper/README.md

          * Context is a super class.
 Context object comes from Android Content.
          * It's s how your android app interacts/gets access to other components/apps.
          * Subclasses of Context:
-             - Activity
+             - Activity Context (Main Activity)
-             - Application
+             - Application Context (MyApplication - Different Application)
+             - Services etc
          <img width="516" alt="image" src="https://github.com/lauravoineag/MobileAndroidDeveloper/assets/77536595/9bf8fa62-9466-49a8-b862-aabbee223afc">

-         *  What's the difference between a Main Activity Context and an Activity Context?
+         *  What's the difference between a Application Context(MyApplication class) and an Activity Context(Main Activity)?
          *  Each context has a specific lifetime.
-Main Activity Context is active as long as the activity is active and when it's destroyed all it's components are destroyed and resources freed up.
-If Activity is destroyed Context is destroyed aslo same is true for MyApplication
+         * Activity context is active as long as the activity is active, each activity has a lifecycle - and when Activity is destroyed all it's components are destroyed and resources freed up, including Context.
+         * When App(My application) is destroyed - Context is destroyed also.
           <img width="968" alt="image" src="https://github.com/lauravoineag/MobileAndroidDeveloper/assets/77536595/87b0b736-9214-43cd-b7fc-4f11739003d1">

          *   Do we benefit from having different context lifetimes?
 Yes, they can lead to memory leaks.
 Don't store activity context outside of an activity at least not in components who have a different lifetime.
 Eg setting a view Model's context to have the same lifecycle as the main activity.The VM's lifecycle will outlive the lifecycle of the activity